-- xvi) Gear shift load cell/switch (signal to ECU only) - xvii) Lambda sensor (Bosch LSU4.9) - xviii) Left and Right Hand switches (may be replaced from kit) - xix) Fork position (teams choice) - xx) Shock position (teams choice) - xxi) Front brake pressure sensor (teams choice) - xxii) Transponder/Lap time signal - xxiii) GPS receiver unit - i) All shift lights must be only "White". - j) If handlebar switches are replaced from those supplied in the kit then they must meet the specification documented on www.soloengineering.com.
-Their basic layout, switch function, position and colour must follow those supplied in the kit. - k) No external modules may be fitted except: - i) Part of a quickshifter where the module may only provide a signal to the control ECU and only be connected to the battery and the quickshift connector on the control harness. - ii) Championship mandated devices (e.g. 2 way RF system). - iii) Datalogger. - l) The Data logger must be: - i) From the DWO/FIM World Supersport 300 eligible logger list. - ii) The firmware/software of any data logging units must be an FIM/DWO eligible version. - iii) A copy of the software and documentation must be submitted by the manufacturer to the FIM SBK Technical Director before it can be eligible for use. - iv) An external logger may only connect to the "CAN" connections in the harness.
-These supply CAN and 12v Power.
+- xvi) Gear shift load cell/switch (signal to ECU only) - xvii) Lambda sensor (Bosch LSU4.9) - xviii) Left and Right Hand switches (may be replaced from kit) - xix) Fork position (teams choice) - xx) Shock position (teams choice) - xxi) Front brake pressure sensor (teams choice) - xxii) Transponder/Lap time signal - xxiii) GPS receiver unit - i) All shift lights must be only "White". - j) If handlebar switches are replaced from those supplied in the kit then they must meet the specification documented on either: Mectronik, the motorcycle manufacturer or one of its authorized dealers or Solo Engineering.
+Their basic layout, switch function, position and colour must follow those supplied in the kit. - k) No external modules may be fitted except: - i) Part of a quickshifter where the module may only provide a signal to the control ECU and only be connected to the battery and the quickshift connector on the control harness. - ii) Championship mandated devices (e.g. 2 way RF system). - iii) Datalogger.

-- v) A GPS receiver/aerial may be connected to an external logging device. - vi) No other connections can be made to the data logger. - vii) Free analysis software must be available. - m) Plug cap must remain as homologated - n) Spark plugs may be replaced. - o) Battery is free.
+- I) The Data logger must be: - i) From the FIM World Supersport 300 eligible logger list. - ii) The firmware/software of any data logging units must be an FIM eligible version. - iii) A copy of the software and documentation must be submitted by the manufacturer to the FIM SBK Technical Director before it can be eligible for use. - iv) An external logger may only connect to the "CAN" connections in the harness.
+These supply CAN and 12v Power. - v) A GPS receiver/aerial may be connected to an external logging device. - vi) No other connections can be made to the data logger. - vii) Free analysis software must be available. - m) Plug cap must remain as homologated - n) Spark plugs may be replaced. - The battery may be replaced.
+For safety reasons, whatever is the technology of the battery used, no charging is allowed without any surveillance and during the night (in the pit box or in the team' truck).
+The charging area must be safe as possible and as far away as possible of any fuel cans.